“A.K. Reader” contains archival essays that I decide are still of value. I also archive astrology essays, but under a separate page.

-The other “failure” occured when a literary agent contacted me, having seen some of my astrological essays in “Welcome to Planet Earth” — but when I sent him the manuscript we agreed on I waited, for years, while he made one excuse after another as to why he hadn’t actually set it off — to even one publisher!
+The other “failure” occurred when a literary agent contacted me, having seen some of my astrological essays in “Welcome to Planet Earth” — but when I sent him the manuscript we agreed on I waited, for years, while he made one excuse after another as to why he hadn’t actually sent it off — to even one publisher!

 I do much better as an independent agent.
-Which is why I “self-published” This Vast Being, and will do so again.
+Which is why I established Tendre Press to publish This Vast Being, and will do so again.

 As Gertrude Stein once said, “I write for myself and one other stranger.”
 Are you one?

-So I’ll be putting up some of my old pieces here, from time to time.
+So I put some of my old pieces on this blog, from time to time.
 The first one I posted on December 13, 2012: